 Distribution of substantively modified versions of this document is prohibited without the explicit permission of the copyright holder.

 Distribution of the work or derivative of the work in any standard (paper) book form for commercial purposes is prohibited unless prior permission is obtained from the copyright holder.

-Printed in Canada, Ireland, and Japan
+Printed in the United States, Ireland, and Japan